 Upmarket 24/7 party town

+Ischgl isn’t cheap compared to other Austrian resorts but it is still better value than some the big resorts of France and Switzerland.
 The Trofana Alm stakes a claim for the best après ski bar in the world.
-It encompasses everything you’d expect from that title.
-Classic Tyrolean décor, cheesy sing-along songs with silly dances that get everyone involved.
-Fantastic service from immensely strong waiters, carrying trays of beer and shots for you to choose from are never more than a few minutes away from another visit.
+It encompasses everything you’d expect from that title- classic Tyrolean décor, cheesy German/Austrian songs and with silly dances that get everyone involved.
+You can also experience fantastic service from immensely strong waiters carrying trays of beers and shots.
 The Schatzi Bar offers the added bonus of traditional bar top dancing girls and more modern music.
-I’d also throw in a vote for the Kuhstall, that plays more English music and fills to the brim with the younger crowd, jumping in their boots to the latest hits.
+Lastly, the Kuhstall plays more English music and fills to the brim with the younger crowd, jumping in their boots to the latest hits.

 Tax free party haven

-Livigno is a shopper's paradise as well as an après ski mecca.
+Livigno is a shopper's paradise as well as an après ski hub.
 It has around 150 bars, which dwarfs any other ski resort in the world.
-Livigno has belonged to numerous countries and empires over the centuries and now has a distinctly Austrian flavour to it.
+Livigno has belonged to numerous countries and empires over the centuries and now has a distinctly Austrian vibe to it.
 The Kuhstall, Mikey's Pub, Gulliver Pub, the Echo Pub, and for cocktails, Jpioca, are all recommended.

-Right in the centre of the pedestrianised area of Livigno is a bar with a unique drawcard.
-The Baita Del Ghet offers every customer their 1st drink free.
-That’s every time you go there.
+Right in the centre of the pedestrianised area of Livigno is a bar with a unique charm.
+The Baita Del Ghet offers every customer their 1st drink free- every time you go there!
 Unsurprisingly it is extremely popular and worth heading to early.
-It has great food and it’s where the locals go with their families and dogs as well.
+It has great food and it’s where the locals go with their families and even dogs.